BlueghostDesign/FartTheWayUp/README.md

 Types of Foods:

+Foods with YELLOW background will make the fart LOUD.
-Beef: Will make the fart LOUD
+Beef: Will make the fart LOUD.
-Cauliflower: Will make the fart LOUD
+Cauliflower: Will make the fart LOUD.
-Cabbage: Will make the fart LOUD
+Cabbage: Will make the fart LOUD.
-Cheese: Will make the fart LOUD
+Cheese: Will make the fart LOUD.

+Foods with PURPLE background will make the fart STINKY.
-White Raddish: Will make the fart STINKY
+White Raddish: Will make the fart STINKY.
-Drumstick: Will make the fart STINKY
+Drumstick: Will make the fart STINKY.
-Onion: Will make the fart STINKY
+Onion: Will make the fart STINKY.
-Garlic: Will make the fart STINKY
+Garlic: Will make the fart STINKY.

+Special foods:
 Rainbow Candy: Will change the fart to Rainbow Fart.
 Forces to fart until no more fart.
 Pill: Forces to fart until no more fart.